 Why Major in Philosophy?

-For an article on why philosophy is good for business, see here.
+A new article in the Huffington Post about why philosophy is good for business: here.

 For a timely article about majoring in philosophy, doing fantastically well on the GRE, and other good things, see here.